ouroborous/website-scanner/readme.md

-Simple service for scanning websites with Cheerio in Node.js
+Simple service for scraping data from websites with Cheerio in Node.js